JoanZ0019/s4b_RNA_sequencing2/README.md

 |---|---|---|---|

 ### Description
-`trim_reads` requires to load `trimgalore` module, which will automatically detect and cut sequences at illumina adapters
+`trim_reads` requires to load `trimgalore` module, which will automatically detect and cut sequences at illumina adapters.
+Using the data from `FASTQC-raw` we are able to identify the quality of the sequence reads as well as the adaptor sequence used.
+It may be necessary to trim additional sequences if the reads are lower.

 ### Usage

 Running the `trim_reads` function requires an output path.